Topics:

 Ottumwa Park Pond South (Trout Pond)

-Trout are scheduled to be stocked on Saturday, March 22nd at 11 AM.
+There are still trout to catch after being stocked recently.
 You need a valid fishing license and pay the trout fee to fish for or possess trout.
+Try in-line spinners, chunks of nightcrawlers or prepared trout baits.

 Rathbun Reservoir

-The current lake level is 903.54 msl; recreation pool is 904 msl.
+The current lake level is 903.93 msl; recreation pool is 904 msl.
+Water temperatures are in the upper 40s.
 Lake Rathbun has zebra mussels; properly drain, clean and dry equipment before transporting to another waterbody.
-The lake is open water.
-Water temperatures are in the mid-30s.
-Channel Catfish - Slow: Use shad guts on wind-blown shorelines.
+Black Crappies - No Report: Water temperatures are still too cool for crappies to move shallow.
+Channel Catfish - Slow: Use shad guts or dead chubs on wind-blown shorelines.
+Walleye - No Report: Walleye broodstock collections have been completed for the season.

 Red Haw Lake